-But at 31, this is a woman whose idea to “empower the world to design” has led to more than one billion designs being created, at 33 designs a second.
-As of October 2019, Canva is worth US$3.2 billion.
+But at 34, this is a woman whose idea to “empower the world to design” has led to more than one billion designs being created, at 33 designs a second.
+As of September 2021, Canva is worth US$40 billion (it was worth US$3.2 billion just two years ago).
 With figures like these, Melanie could quite frankly have all the fanfare she fancies but, instead, she’s friendly and open as she casually folds herself into the studio’s grey flannel sofas to talk.

 Melanie smiles at the mention of Fusion Books for, while lots of teenagers have great ideas, most of them do not have the motivation and determination to follow them through.
 “Throughout my life, I’ve always put a lot of effort into any single thing that I did,” Melanie explains.

 “That could have been a school assignment or an extracurricular activity.
 If you can put all your mind and effort into something and then you can see that time and effort and determination equate to success, you’ll be more ready to take bigger and bigger risks.

 “Starting the first company, handing over the cheque – which was everything that we’d ever saved and more… I knew that it was the start of a new chapter, because it meant that we had to figure out how to pay that back.
 Along the way there have been some forks in the road where we could go the easy route, or we can go the route that is terrifying, and it’s the terrifying route that usually pays off in the end.”

 Much has been made of Melanie’s youth and gender but that’s something she dismisses easily.
 “I think there’s probably a lot of emphasis on things that I don’t give a lot of consideration to.”